pimcore/pimcore/doc/18_Tools_and_Features/01_Versioning.md

             disable_stack_trace: true
 ```

+Pimcore has a maintenance job (VersionsCleanupStackTraceDbTask) to cleanup stack trace for versions older than 7 days.

 ## Version storage

 For every version the metadata and, if present, binary data is stored.
 Since the amount of information can turn out to